 All our PCR primer sets are validated by PCR and qPCR, and pyrosequencing primers by pyrosequencing with strict quality control criteria to ensure you very high quality results.

-Supported by bioinformatic and data mining platform, AnyGenes® provides you complete pyrosequencing services to help you to perform your DNA methylation studies.
+Supported by bioinformatic and data mining platform, AnyGenes® provides you complete pyrosequencing services to support your scientific projects.

 For more information, please contact us.